Saint-Hubert, Quebec

 Saint-Hubert (/- ˈhjuːbərt/ -_-HEW-bərt, /fr/, /fr-CA/) is a borough in the city of Longueuil, located in the Montérégie region of Quebec, Canada.
 It had been a separate city prior to January 1, 2002, when it along with several other neighbouring south shore municipalities were merged into Longueuil.
-Saint-Hubert had a population of 78,336 in 2006.
-The area of the borough is 65.98 km2.
-Longueuil's city hall is now located in Saint-Hubert.
-Saint-Hubert is located about 14 km from downtown Montreal.
+Its area is 65.98 km2 which makes it Longueuil's biggest borough by land though Le Vieux-Longueuil has the largest population.
+The city hall of Longueuil is located in Saint-Hubert.
+The borough is about 14 km from downtown Montreal.

-The borough has a wide array of commercial, industrial and agricultural enterprises.
+Saint-Hubert has a wide array of commercial, industrial and agricultural enterprises.
 The aerospace industry is arguably the most important of these enterprises.
 Pratt & Whitney Canada designs and manufactures jet engines at a plant near Saint-Hubert Airport.
-The Canadian Space Agency has its head office in the borough.
+The Canadian Space Agency has its head office in Saint-Hubert.
 The École nationale d'aérotechnique, a school that teaches aeronautics is located in the borough and operated by Collège Édouard-Montpetit.